cladam/choreo/docs/REFERENCE.md

 # Choreo DSL Reference

-**choreo** is an executable Domain-Specific Language (DSL) for writing automated, behaviour-driven tests for command-line applications and system interactions.
+**choreo** is an executable Domain-Specific Language (DSL) for writing "model clients" for your command-line applications and APIs.
 It uses a structured, human-readable format to define test scenarios that are easy to write, read, and maintain.

 This document serves as the official reference guide for the `.chor` file format and its syntax.